 Don’t like to read?
-Watch our video Guide Instead
+Watch our video guide instead!

-What is a Stablecoin Summary
+What is a Stablecoin: Summary

-- Volatility in Cryptocurrencies
+Volatility in Cryptocurrencies

-Usually, the smaller a market cap an asset has, the more volatile its price will be.
+Usually, the smaller the market cap an asset has, the more volatile its price will be.
 Imagine throwing a rock into a small pond.
 Now take the same rock and throw it into the ocean.
 Clearly, the rock will have much more of an effect on the pond than on the ocean.

-In the same manner, the total cryptocurrency market cap is a small pond for now, and is more affected by everyday buy and sell orders than, say for example, the US Dollar.
+In the same manner, the total cryptocurrency market cap is a small pond for now, and is more affected by everyday buy and sell orders than, say, for example, the U.S. Dollar.

-This creates a major issue since you can’t enjoy the benefits of cryptocurrencies which include the decentralization of money and a “free for all” payment system, without the value volatility that accompanies it.
+This creates a major issue since you can’t enjoy the benefits of cryptocurrencies, which include the decentralization of money and a “free-for-all” payment system, without the value volatility that accompanies it.

-Imagine how hard it is to use Bitcoin or any other cryptocurrency for day to day transactions and trading purposes when one day it’s worth X and the next day it’s worth half of that.
-Just think what it feels like to be the guy who bought 2 pizzas for 10K Bitcoins 8 years ago…
+Imagine how hard it is to use Bitcoin or any other cryptocurrency for day-to-day transactions and trading purposes when one day it’s worth X and the next day it’s worth half of that.
+Just think what it feels like to be the guy who bought 2 pizzas for 10K Bitcoins 8 years ago.

 That’s exactly where stablecoins come in.

-2. What are Stablecoins?
+What are Stablecoins?

 Stablecoins allow for the convenience of cryptocurrency, which means fast settlement and fewer regulatory hurdles, along with the stability of fiat currencies.

-Like most coins, the most obvious use case would be to use them as a medium of exchange for day to day purchases.
+Like most coins, the most obvious use case would be to use them as a medium of exchange for day-to-day purchases.
 But since these coins aren’t very popular at the moment, no one really accepts them as a payment method.

 So the main usage of stablecoins today is actually on cryptocurrency exchanges.
 Using stablecoins, traders can trade volatile cryptocurrencies for stable cryptocurrencies when they want to lower their risk.

 Once I want to “get back in the game” and hold Bitcoins, I can just exchange my USDT back to BTC.
-This method is extremely popular with crypto-only exchanges that don’t supply their users with the option to exchange Bitcoin for fiat currencies due to regulation.
+This method is extremely popular with crypto-only exchanges that don’t supply their users with the option to exchange Bitcoin for fiat currencies due to regulations.

-Another great advantage of stablecoins is that you can move funds between exchanges relatively quickly, since Crypto transactions are faster and cheaper than fiat transactions.
+Another great advantage of stablecoins is that you can move funds between exchanges relatively quickly, since crypto transactions are faster and cheaper than fiat transactions.

 So for now, stablecoins are more of a utility coin for traders than an actual medium of exchange.
 But how are they made possible?
 What keeps their price from the volatility that other cryptocurrencies experience?